KGomes5/KGomes5-FastFood-websiteandDatabase1/README.md

 # Group project for a fast food ordering platform with a front and back end.
 Using php and sql statements and run in a local xampp server.
+By Kyle Gomes and Youssef Rafik.